 What is Astigmatism?

-If you have astigmatism, you suffer from a type of refractive error.
-A refractive error refers to when your eye is unable to refract (or bend) light properly onto the retina.
+Astigmatism is a common type of refractive error.
+A refractive error is when your eye cannot refract (bend) light properly onto the retina.
+Astigmatism affects about 36% of adults in the U.S.6

-In this case, astigmatism occurs when the curvature of the cornea or lens is not regular.
-The curvature may appear in the shape of a football or egg.
-Because of this incorrect formation of the eye, you can find viewing objects difficult.
+Astigmatism occurs when the curvature of the cornea or lens is irregular.
+The curvature may appear as a football or egg instead of a round ball.
+Because of this incorrect eye formation, you can find viewing objects difficult.

 - Blurry vision